Reliable Fine-Grained Evaluation of Natural Language Math Proofs: A Systematic Study of Evaluator Designs

-\end{small} MAE and RMSE both measure errors relative to expert scores; MAE averages absolute deviations, while RMSE takes the square root of mean squared deviations and therefore penalizes large mistakes more (lower is better).
-WTA$(\le 1)$ measures the fraction of predictions that land within one point of the expert score.
+MAE and RMSE both measure errors relative to expert scores (lower is better) but RMSE penalizes large mistakes more.
+WTA$_{\le 1}$ measures the fraction of predictions that land within one point of the expert score.
 Bias measures the average signed error (systematic shift), with positive values indicating over-scoring and negative values indicating under-scoring.
 For ranking agreement within a problem, we use Kendall's $\tau_b$ (ties-adjusted).
 Detailed definitions of Kendall's $\tau_b$ as well as aggregation formulas are provided in \S\ref{app:metrics}.